nevillegrech/gigahorse-toolchain/README.md

   - Otherwise, if no changes are needed, the reviewer will **merge** the pull request and move your **Trello** card to *complete*

 You should ensure your pull request does not contain merge conflicts with the `master` branch.
 If it does, you need to manually resolve these conflicts by merging `master` **into your feature branch**.

+If you need to explain any code to your reviewer, it should have comments with the explanation.